 Pete Kalamoutsos was born and raised in the Washington Metropolitan region.
 Pete and business partner Antonis Karagounis met each other while both attending the University of Maryland.
 They quickly discovered they had the same passion for nightlife and dance music.

 In June 1999, Karagounis and Kalamoutsos started a new weekly event called Glow.
 Under the management of Karagounis and musical direction of Kalamoutsos, Glow became one the most financially successful and critically acclaimed weekly electronic music events in the country.
 In 2007, Glow made inroads into mass concert events by collaborating with major DMV concert venues like the DC Armory.
 Throughout the aughts, Kalamoutsos became a managing partner in several serious nightlife ventures, including Panorama Productions (2003), Ultrabar (2005), Barcode (2010) and Josephine (2011).
-Kalamoutsos also played an influential role in creating a partnership between Glow and Live Nation in 2011 to the current partnerships with IMP/9:30.
+Kalamoutsos also played an influential role in creating a partnership between Glow and IMP/9:30.

 In September, 2012, Kalamoutsos joined forces with Karagounis once again to launch Echostage.
 At 30,000 sq. ft., Echostage is the region’s largest standing room concert venue.
 In addition to notable technical and spatial components, the space also provided Kalamoutsos an opportunity to welcome some of the artists with whom he has deep-rooted relationships – including Tiesto, Avicii, David Guetta and Armin van Buuren – to the DC entertainment scene.